2013 Volkswagen Beetle Performance

 The 2013 VW Beetle offers three engines and four transmissions.
 The base Beetle has a 170-horsepower, five-cylinder engine and a five-speed manual transmission.
 There’s also a turbocharged four-cylinder engine that makes 200 horsepower and a turbocharged four-cylinder diesel engine that makes 140 horsepower and 236 pound-feet of torque.
-A six-speed manual, six-speed automatic and a dual-clutch automatic transmission are optional, depending on which engine you select.
+A six-speed manual, a six-speed automatic and a dual-clutch automated manual transmission are optional, depending on which engine you select.
 With the base engine, the Beetle averages 22/29 mpg city/highway with the automatic transmission, which is low for the class.
 Models with the diesel engine average up to 28/41 mpg, according to the EPA.
 The diesel’s ratings are excellent for an affordable small car.

 Reviewers like all three of the Beetle’s available engines, but for different reasons.
-The base engine is plenty powerful for the class, and auto writers think the Beetle has good acceleration with this engine, though they say it struggles to pass other cars on the interstate.
+The base engine is plenty powerful for the class, and auto writers think the Beetle has good acceleration with this engine, though they say it sometimes struggles to pass other cars on the interstate.
 Although the turbocharged diesel engine has the lowest horsepower rating in the model line, it has the highest torque rating.
 Reviewers like the Beetle TDI’s off-the-line acceleration and high fuel economy ratings.
-Auto critics think the 200-horsepower engine is powerful, and say that it slots just below the Volkswagen GTI in terms of performance, which is a big compliment.
+Auto critics think the 200-horsepower engine is powerful, and they say that it slots just below the Volkswagen GTI in terms of performance, which is a big compliment.
 Test drivers have few complaints about the Beetle’s transmissions.
-They say the six-speed automatic is smooth and responsive, and think the six-speed manual is very easy to operate.
+They say the six-speed automatic is smooth and responsive and think the six-speed manual is very easy to operate.

 - "So the TDI isn't a sprinter, but it does get across intersections with vigor, thanks to its ample torque." -- Car and Driver